 This might hit your pride a bit but asking for help is quite beneficial.
 You can gain a perspective that you were not aware of.
 You can be made aware of blind spots in your thinking.
 You will become a team-player.
 You will be doing life with others.
 Word of warning, asking for help when you move may have a negative effect.

 James 1:5 (NLT2) – If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking.

 What Do You Think?

 Did I miss a tip that you think should be on this list?
-Send me an email to: [email protected] I would love to hear your thoughts in 100 words or less.
-Also, if you liked this post please remember to like, share and comment on it.
+Send me an email at [email protected] I would love to hear your thoughts in 100 words or less.
+Also, if you liked this post please remember to like, share, and comment on it.
 Thanks!